Three STDs reach all-time highs in the US, new CDC report says

 “Our first line of defense is underfunded and overwhelmed, leaving Americans vulnerable to STD outbreaks, and that’s exactly what we’re seeing,” he said.
 “STDs have real health and human costs.
 Babies dying from preventable conditions, like congenital syphilis, is not an outcome we can accept.
 This is a heartbreaking symptom of our nation’s STD crisis.
 Without a radical shift in how we prioritize sexual health in the United States, we can only expect things to get worse.”

-The coalition called for Congress to increase funding for CDC’s STD prevention services by $70 million.
+The coalition — as part of the Partnership to End the HIV, STD, and Hepatitis Epidemics — called for Congress to increase funding for CDC’s STD prevention services by $70 million.
 The coalition also called for the US Department of Health and Human Services to ensure that its Federal Action Plan on sexually transmitted infections, announced earlier this year, is finalized and implemented urgently.

 The proposed release for the STI Federal Action Plan is 2020.